-- Wall sign area shall be limited to 5% of the first floor façade area. - Off street parking for the site shall be provided in accordance with RSIS and the Borough Ordinance.
-Off-street parking may be provided as surface parking or within a building. - Shared parking arrangements among uses is encouraged. - Adequate lighting should be provided throughout the site, and decorative lighting fixtures should be provided along Main Street, and in the plaza area. - Sustainable design practices, and LEED certifiable buildings are strongly encouraged.
+- A courtyard with landscaping and other amenities offering public access shall be provided. - Signage for retail storefronts shall be coordinated throughout the site. - Wall sign area shall be limited to 5% of the first floor façade area, and freestanding signs shall be prohibited. - Adequate lighting should be provided throughout the site, and decorative lighting fixtures should be provided along Main Street, and in the plaza area. - Sustainable design practices, and LEED certifiable buildings are strongly encouraged.
 Green roofs are encouraged on all existing buildings.